Stable Random Fields, Patterson-Sullivan measures and Extremal Cocycle Growth: Introduction

 \section{Introduction}

-Let $G$ be a discrete finitely generated group acting freely and properly discontinuously by isometries on a space $X$ in one of the following situations: \begin{enumerate} \item $G$ acts freely, properly discontinuously by isometries on a CAT(-1) space $X$, \item $G$ is a lattice in a higher rank symmetric space $X$, \item $G$ is the mapping class group of a surface acting on its Teichm\"uller space. \end{enumerate}
+Let $G$ be a discrete finitely generated group acting and properly discontinuously by isometries on a space $X$ in one of the following situations: \begin{enumerate} \item $G$ acts properly discontinuously by isometries on a CAT(-1) space $X$, \item $G$ is a lattice in a higher Lie group $\mathcal G$, acting on its symmetric space $X$. \item $G$ is the mapping class group of a surface acting on its Teichm\"uller space. \end{enumerate}

 Let $\Lambda_G \subset \partial X$ denote the limit set--the collection of accumulation points of an(y) orbit on the boundary $\partial X$.